mnarayan1/chi-llm-extraction/README.md

 2. Run `main.py`
 3. Converted txt files will be in `converted_txt` directory
 4. BERT extractive summaries will be in `output.txt`
-5. Final extractive summaries will be in `final_summary.txt`
+5. Final abstractive summaries will be in `final_summary.txt`